Boosting curb appeal takes only a weekend or two with this great DIY stone edging solution for your landscape border.

 So pretty!
 Except for the front porch, which I randomly ripped the carpet from the other day.
 The projects never end.
-Just for some more laughs, I haven’t even finished the stone caps yet, but I loved my stone edging so much, that I started a whole new raised bed in the back yard!
+Just for some more laughs, before I even finished the stone caps, I started a whole new raised bed in the backyard!
 It’s going to look so great when it’s done.
-I just wish the sun would stay out a little longer so I can work on it more during the week.

 I thought this was a really fun project and as a beginner it really did not take me long to finish and have a beautiful result.
 Actually getting the caps cut and installed on top of the tiered border was a bit more difficult than this part.
 I covered that whole process for you in this post.

 If you like this project, you’ll also want to check out my brick paver walkway post.
 I think the brick walkway looks great with this type of edging!